Home

 Gardens are free, except for fountain show days.

 Ages under 18 are free.
-Entrance is free on the first Sunday of the month from October to the end of March.
+Entrance is free on the first Sunday of the month from November to the end of March.
+Reduced admission rates are available after 4pm for €6 from April 16 through June 30.

 Back to top